nmhall/project/critiques/December 2.md

 It sounds like you guys are in a good place.
 From what I can see, you guys have a solid parser down (yay Grako! (also it's spelled with a 'k' not a 'c')).
 In terms of not wanting to go through JSON - Grako provides a way you can apply your own semantics to the parsed AST, I recommend checking it out.
 Even if it doesn't completely relieve you of JSON, it may help simplify the tree down to the essentials you really care about.

 I look forward to seeing this game.
 It may also help users if you create a quick cheat sheet, how-to guide, or tutorial.
 Even just updating your brief language overview to reflect how one actually writes in the language (now that your syntax is mostly finalized) could be helpful.

+## Tyler

+Once again, I'll hold off on critiquing for now and do some extra next week.
+I will come by at some point to check out the game though.